Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 # Leveraging AI

-In our application the user starts their culinary journey with a single click on the "Start" button, this delivers the information from the Chrome Extension to our backend via HTTP-request.
-Our backend then carries out various operations on this data with most of them leveraging AI.

-The first AI operation is cleaning the data by removing undesired elements.
+The manner in which we put the Large Language Models to use surpasses the simple Q&A type of prompting.
+We require that the content it delivers is not only relevant, but is structured in such a way we can further process it in an OOP environment.
+This makes the prompts highly parameterised and can prove quite challenging, depending on the exact model used.

+## The Good

+By integrating AI we were able to implement solutions that would otherwise require additional assets.
+For us, this meant we did not have collect and deploy a large dataset for ingredients and recipes.
+This task was replaced by prompting Artificial Intelligence, cutting down on cost, resources, and time spent developing.

+## The Bad

+When our user requests a recipe, we start by checking whether the ingredients in their shopping basket are edible.
-In our context this entails the AI's capability to reliably judge an array of ingredients, filtering out the inedible ones from a collection of potentially edible ingredients.
+This challenges the AI's capability to reliably judge a list of ingredients by filtering out the inedible.
-We expect that any obviously harmful, toxic, or otherwise inedible ingredients will be filtered out in this way.
+We expect that any harmful, toxic, or otherwise ingredients unsafe for human consumption will be filtered out this way... which is not always the case.

-Once we have this refined list of ingredients, we move on to our second AI operation, which involves generating a recipe.
+As we now have our definitive list of ingredients, we can focus on crafting a recipe.
-The AI model must consider all user-provided recipe requirements and consistently format its responses in JSON.
+The AI model must consider all user-provided requirements and consistently format its responses in a pre-determined manner.
-Failure to do so could result in the AI model's responses being challenging to reliably parse into objects in a Java environment.
+Any structural deviation in its response results in failure to parse it into a Java object.

+## The Ugly

-To address this issue there are two potential solutions.
+To address the structural issue there are two potential solutions.

-The first approach entails creating a custom AI model, allocating sufficient resources, and training it to align with your specific use case.
+The first approach is training a custom AI model.
-Although the setup process may demand more time and resources, it could streamline prompt messages and decrease the number of tokens used in AI operations.
+Although this requires additional time and resources, it could prove beneficial over time by streamlining prompt messages and decreasing the number of tokens used per prompt.

-The second approach involves utilizing a standard AI model while supplying it with detailed prompt messages.
+The second approach involves utilizing an "untrained" AI model and supplying it with elaborate prompt messages.
+To ensure proper formatting of the AI model's response, we implemented a prompting technique known as <a href="https://www.promptingguide.ai/techniques/fewshot" target="_blank">Few-Shot Prompting</a>.
+Essentially, we provide it an examplatory mock object structure from which it can discern a pattern to apply in its own response.
-Using this method does not require complex training nor advanced configuration of AI models, allowing us to compare their out-of-the-box performance by providing the same prompt to different AI models.
+Using this method does not require complex training nor advanced configuration of AI models.
-Given that prompts are stateless, meaning there is no relation between previous or future prompts, we must provide all necessary information, instructions and context in each prompt.
+Given that prompts are stateless, meaning there is no relation between previous or future prompts, we must provide all necessary information and instructions in each prompt.

-To ensure proper formatting of the AI model's responses, we implemented a prompting technique known as <a href="https://www.promptingguide.ai/techniques/fewshot" target="_blank">Few-Shot Prompting</a>.
-Essentially, with Few-Shot Prompting, you provide the AI model with an example question and answer from which it can discern a pattern.

-# Our experience

-Our internship adventure wrapped up with us nailing our assignment.
-But let's be real—it wasn't all smooth sailing.
-We faced a bunch of challenges as we tackled the project.

-Still, it was a seriously rewarding journey.
-Battling through obstacles and coming out on top taught us a ton.
-And none of it would've been possible without our awesome mentors and colleagues.
-Their guidance and wisdom were total game-changers every step of the way.

 # Conclusion

-By integrating AI in our application we were able to implement solutions for problems that would otherwise require additional assets.

-For example, in our application we have a shopping basket full of items which we want to filter on edibility.
-A traditional solution for this might involve a database and several queries.
-With the introduction of AI we were able to provide a solution through a single prompt.
-But beware, while parsing String responses from the AI model into complex Java objects, one thing becomes abundantly clear: consistency is key.

-Finally, during our project we noticed that giving our AI too many instructions in one prompt could lead to unepected results.
-So it's better to keep each task well defined for the AI to understand it correctly.
+Looking back, this project provided us the opportunity to get hands-on experience with various Amazon Web Services, DevOps, and many other aspects of project development.
-In addition to this we found that different AI models have strengths and weaknesses.
+We got to play around with different types AI models and by exploring their capabilities we got to know their strengths and weaknesses.
-Some are great at certain tasks but not so good at others.
-This shows how important it is to carefully pick the right AI based on what you need it to do.
+The experience we gained and the lessons we learned are definitely something we will take with us into future projects.